Characterizing Commodity Serverless Computing Platforms: Introduction

-Then, we quantitatively evaluate the actual performance of different serverless computing platforms.
-We design an automated benchmark platform named \textbf{\textit{TBS}} including a benchmark suite (named \textbf{\textit{SlsBench}}). \textit{TBS} can automatize the package, deployment, execution, log collection, clean-up, and result generation of each round test.
-Furthermore, \textit{SlsBench} contained in \textit{TBS} has two types of benchmarks, i.e., microbenchmarks and macrobenchmarks.
-Specifically, microbenchmarks consist of a set of simple workloads focusing on specific resource consumption, such as CPU, memory, network, disk IO, etc. Macrobenchmarks consist of a set of real-world representative applications (e.g., multimedia data process, MapReduce, machine-learning-based serving, etc.), which require to utilize various system resources.
-Based on \textit{TBS}, we conduct a set of extensive experiments under various configurations to evaluate the actual system performance (i.e., startup latency and resource efficiency) on different serverless computing platforms.
-Additionally, we make \textit{TBS} and \textit{SlsBench} public and open source\footnote{They will be made public later.}.
-Our experimental results show (i) how different configurations impact the running performance of functions and (ii) the performance variation when running different kinds of workloads.
-Finally, we report a series of findings and implications.
-Our findings cannot only help serverless developers choose the right configurations and platforms to obtain the optimal performance based on their actual workloads, but also guide cloud vendors to improve their serverless computing platforms.
+\item Second, we quantitatively measure the applications' actual runtime performance to compare the underlying resource efficiency of different serverless computing platforms with a set of well-designed benchmarks.
+We categorize these benchmarks into two types,i.e., microbenchmarks and macrobenchmarks.
+Microbenchmarks consist of a set of simple workloads focusing on specific resource consumption, such as CPU, memory, network, disk IO, etc. Macrobenchmarks consist of a set of real-world representative applications, e.g., multimedia data process, MapReduce, machine-learning-based serving, which need to utilize various system resources.

-Some highlights of our findings about the fatal restrictions of different platform and best practice to choose the platform that can achieve better performance (e.g., high throughput, low startup latency, and execution latency), including:
+\item Finally, we quantitatively compare the concurrency performance of different serverless computing platforms, i.e., how they perform when dealing with multiple requests due to different auto-scaling features and inherent concurrency limits.
+A coming request may be throttled if no available function instances can handle it, which results in non-negligible latency.
+Meanwhile, we try to analyze the potential causes influencing concurrency performance by analyzing and inferring their scalability strategy and load balancing from a black-box perspective.